kubeflow/fairing/README.md

 ## Requirements

-To use Kubeflow Fairing, you need:
+To use Kubeflow Fairing on your laptop, you need:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Docker](https://www.docker.com/products/docker-desktop)

+You can also use it directly from the Kubeflow Jupyter Notebooks.

 If you already have Docker and kubectl configured, you're all set!
 If you are using [Kubeflow](https://www.kubeflow.org/), you can take advantage of advanced features,